Child Protection Team at Birchfield Primary

 Further information about safeguarding children in Leeds can be found on the Leeds Safeguarding Children Partnership website: https://www.leedsscp.org.uk

-Online Line Safety
+Online Safety

 "IT IS IMPORTANT TO TEACH PUPILS TO NAVIGATE THE ONLINE WORLD SAFELY" DFE JUNE 2019

 Online safety has never been more important.
 Understanding the different risks at different ages means that staff, parents and pupils need to stay up to date with their knowledge of online safety.
-See our Computing tab for further support and information around online safety.
+See our Computing Page for further support and information around online safety.

 Safeguarding Information for Children